colemar/fdef/README.md

 - The `sal` and `saf` commands work by taking a full *snapshot* of the current shell state (aliases and functions). **They are not incremental tools** – each snapshot completely replaces the corresponding file.

 - **Multi-session safety**: `sal` and `saf` include automatic backup protection.
 When you run `sal` or `saf`, if the target file (`~/.bash_aliases` or `~/.bash_functions`) has been modified by another session since your last save, a timestamped backup is automatically created before overwriting.
 This protects against accidental loss of changes made in other terminal sessions.

   Example: If another session modifies `~/.bash_functions` and you run `saf`, you'll see:
   ```
   Backup created: ~/.bash_functions.backup-20250119-143022
   Functions saved to ~/.bash_functions
   ```

-  Note: The first `sal`/`saf` in a new session will always create a backup as a safety measure, even if no external changes were detected.

 - If you manually edit `~/.bash_aliases` or `~/.bash_functions`, the next execution of `sal` or `saf` will create a timestamped backup before overwriting the files.
 However, it's recommended to use `fed` for functions and define aliases interactively in the shell, then use `sal`/`saf` to save them.